jjiang95/phase-2-final-project/README.md

 The Add Book navigation link next to Home takes you to a blank form.
 Once all the input fields are properly filled in, click 'add to collection'.
 The form will reset and allow you to add more books if you'd like.
 Visiting Home at any point afterwards will show the newly added book(s) in the gallery.

 The various search and dropdown filters will sort the gallery according to the selected parameter.
-Typing in the title and author search fields will generate matching results in real time.
+Typing in the title search field will generate matching entries in real time.
+The filters are nested and interact with each other to display accurate results!

 # Contribution